thenrio/cant/README.markdown

 * [Howard](http://rubyquiz.com/quiz67.html) and [Nunemaker](http://railstips.org/blog/archives/2006/11/18/class-and-instance-variables-in-ruby/) for inheritable class instance variables

 Does it work ?
 ==============

 specs are green on mri : [1.9.2-p0, 1.8.7-p302]

-C0 coverage is acceptable under ruby-1.9.2-p0
+C0 coverage is acceptable under ruby-1.9.2-p0 (100% is acceptable for this kind of code)

+There is few lines of code as concept is simple : fold a list of functions...
+Though, we can make it better and lesser, cant we ?

 Help|Contribute
 ===============

 Fill an item in tracker

-Add a wiki page
+Add a page on wiki

-Add a spec, and open a pull request on topic branch, commit granted on first accepted patch|pull
+Add a spec, open a pull request on topic branch, commit granted on first accepted patch|pull